SanForgeStudio/LuaNodeEditor/README.md

 #

 <br/>
 <b>Lua Node Editor</b> is a powerful visual scripting IDE that uses nodes to program visually by using it with the Lua scripting language.
-Our tool is unique and powerful in its own way as it can be used for major projects in multiple industries.
+Our tool is unique and powerful in its own way as it can be used for projects in multiple industries.
 <br/>